All Episodes

 They destroy their lives in the main.

-Maybe one out of a hundred has any kind of um really a good response out of that.
+Maybe one out of a hundred has any kind of really a good response out of that.

-If you understand, you know, basically the system as I've described it, and then how they've managed or how they've manipulated money over time, then you can make wiser decisions going forward, right?
+If you understand, you know, basically the system as I've described it and then how they've managed or how they've manipulated money over time, then you can make wiser decisions going forward, right?

 It's just the state of affairs that you might run into such people.

-Anyway, guys, I've got to go and uh get my bread in the in the oven.
+Anyway, guys, I've got to go and get my bread in the oven, pushing forward on my own wants and needs.

-Uh it'll hear it hit us fairly rapidly once it starts.
+It'll hit us fairly rapidly once it starts.

-We should have the first uh visible sign.
+We should have the first visible sign.

 If I can pick it out of the events, I'll do another video on what's going on.

-Also, my um videos are gonna start fading down into uh fewer and fewer and fewer as the uh demands on my time relative to uh sick uh uh individuals around me uh rise, and we're just at that point where things are happening.
+Also, my videos are going to start fading down into fewer and fewer and fewer as the demands on my time relative to sick individuals around me rise.

 Anyway, guys, okay, money is a gas, meaning it's ephemeral.